jeffreycwitt/pl339/docs/02-the-medium-is-the-message.md

 One way to do this is to begin thinking of communication "types" and the kinds of characteristics or modalities that accompany that type.

-McLuhan certain has something like this in mind when (in a later chapter) he distinguishes between "hot" and "cold" media.
+McLuhan certainly has something like this in mind when (in a later chapter) he distinguishes between "hot" and "cold" media.

 {:#there-is-a-basic}
 > "There is a basic principle that distinguishes a hot medium like radio from a cool one like the telephone, or a hot medium like the movie from a cool one like TV A hot medium is one that extends one single sense in "high definition."
 High definition is the state of being well filled with data.
 A photograph is, visually, "high definition."
 A cartoon is "low definition," simply because very little visual information is provided.
 Telephone is a cool medium, or one of low definition, because the ear is given a meager amount of information.
-And speech is a cool medium of . low definition, because so little is given and so much has to be filled in by the listener."
+And speech is a cool medium of low definition, because so little is given and so much has to be filled in by the listener."
 <span class="citation" data-reading="QHGGLSI2=>p.
-24"/>
+24" data-annotation="https://hyp.is/0g5dqLTOEe6WmPO--P_mSg/s3.amazonaws.com/lum-faculty-jcwitt-public/pl399/McLuhan_2001_Media_Hot_and_Cold.pdf"/>

 <!-- data-annotation="https://hyp.is/0g5dqLTOEe6WmPO--P_mSg/s3.amazonaws.com/lum-faculty-jcwitt-public/pl399/McLuhan_2001_Media_Hot_and_Cold.pdf" -->

 And again:

 {:#hot-media-are-therefore}
 > Hot media are, therefore, low in participation, and cool media are high in participation or completion by the audience.
 Naturally, therefore, a hot medium like radio has very different effects on the user from a cool medium like the telephone. <span class="citation" data-reading="QHGGLSI2=>p.
-25"/>
+25" data-annotation="https://hyp.is/BnpbNNM_Ee-1c7NHI3bDQg/s3.amazonaws.com/lum-faculty-jcwitt-public/pl399/McLuhan_2001_Media_Hot_and_Cold.pdf"/>

 <!-- data-annotation="https://hyp.is/_U-tyLTOEe6aPfMVpig0PQ/s3.amazonaws.com/lum-faculty-jcwitt-public/pl399/McLuhan_2001_Media_Hot_and_Cold.pdf" -->